 Average Weather at Diego Garcia British Indian Ocean Territory

-At Diego Garcia, the temperature typically varies from 76°F to 88°F over the course of the year, and is rarely below 74°F or above 91°F.
+The climate at Diego Garcia is hot, oppressive, windy, and overcast.
+Over the course of the year, the temperature typically varies from 76°F to 88°F and is rarely below 74°F or above 91°F.

 Average High and Low Temperature